mwbowers/mwbowers.github.io/examples/sunfarm/sunfarm.md

 2. [Application Logo Branding](./enhance-logo-branding.html) : All Pages should show the Company Logo at the top.

 3. [Function-Keys Location](./enhance-function-keys-location.html) : Experiment with different Function-key locations.
-Select moving the Funtion-keys banner to the bootom of the screen.
+Select moving the Function-keys banner to the bottom of the screen.

 4. [Modernize Font Appearance](./enhance-modernize-font-appearance.html) : In an attempt to preserve legacy label positioning, even when the constants use a Modern Font family, the Migration adds artificial inter-character spacing that gives the appearance of *Old style Look*.